RicePerson/KTANExpert/READMEaccessible.txt

 (For more information on modules, visit bombmanual.com)

 # TO INSTALL:
-Download the KTANExpert folder and run KTANExpert.py Two windows will open, one titled "KTANExpert by Reese Ford" And one titled "NeedyModule Sub-Expert"
+Download the KTANExpertV1.0 archive, extract both executables in the archive, and run KTANExpert.exe Two windows will open, one titled "KTANExpert by Reese Ford" And one titled "NeedyModule Sub-Expert"
 The KTANExpert handles regular modules, while the Sub-Expert handles needy modules